websavers/Plesk-Greylisting-Whitelist-Expansion/README.md

 file will be retrieved with `wget` and used instead.

 # Changelog
- 2019-02-24
- - Added a bunch of newly detected mailers and moved CUSTOM_DOMAINS var to its own file: custom_domains 2019-02-22
+ - [2019-02-24] Added a bunch of newly detected mailers and moved CUSTOM_DOMAINS var to its own file: custom_domains.
+Readme improvements.
- - Initial version
+ - [2019-02-22] Initial version

 # Requirements
 - Plesk Onyx 17.x minimum (might work with Plesk 12.5.
 Untested.)